United Airlines Flight 1175: Engine

 had a rejectable indication at the previous TAI, P&W initiated an over-inspection and reviewed the TAI inspection records for all 9,606 previously inspected PW4000 112-inch fan blades.

-The training that was provided to the inspectors was primarily on-the-job training (OJT).
-The review of the TAI process revealed several issues with the inspectors’ training as well as with the inspection facility that could adversely impact the inspection.
+The training that was provided to the inspectors was primarily on-the-job training.
+The review of the TAI process revealed several issues with the inspectors' training as well as with the inspection facility that could adversely impact the inspection.
 P&W has advised that it was working to correct those issues.
-The Federal Aviation Administration (FAA) Engine Certification Office (ECO) issued a Notice of Proposed Rulemaking that would mandate the accomplishment of initial and repetitive TAI inspections on PW4000 112-inch fan blades.
+The Federal Aviation Administration (FAA) engine certification office issued a Notice of Proposed Rulemaking that would mandate the accomplishment of initial and repetitive TAI inspections on PW4000 112-inch fan blades.

 Airframe

 The inlet is a cantilevered structure that directs the airflow into the engine fan case in a controlled and uniform manner.
 The inlet consists of two concentric cylinders (the inner and outer barrels) joined by forward and aft bulkheads and a lip skin.
 The inlet aft bulkhead was constructed of Carbon Fiber Reinforced Plastic (CFRP) on the production airplanes.
 During engine fan blade out (FBO) certification testing the inlet cowl construction consisted of an aluminum bulkhead.
 The inlet is bolted to the forward end of the fan case though an attach ring using 44 bolted connections.
 Loads and displacements resulting from a FBO are transferred between the inlet and the engine fan case though the attachment bolts and the attachment ring.

 Because the aluminum versus the CFRP structure has the ability to yield while absorbing the same amount of energy, it can redistribute the FBO loads between the fan case and the inlet without causing failure to the inlet, or the fan case to inlet interface.
 The inlet and fan cowl structural analyses showed that the CFRP aft bulkhead design was less capable than the aluminum bulkhead that was tested during engine certification test and determined that multiple possible scenarios could have led to their separation: